Puzzle9900/read-lines-riched/README.md

 # Read Lines Riched

-Easy way to read files line by line on two directions: from the beginning to the last and from the last to beginning.
+Easy way to read file lines on two directions: from the beginning to the end and from the end to the beginning.

 ## Installing